cse110-sp23-group27/Fortune-Telling-Group-27/specs/documentation/onboard.md

 ## Notes:

+`npm run test` runs all E2E tests in headless mode.
+If a test fails or you want to see the process of the E2E test, change the headless property from true to false in jest-puppeteer.config.js.

+Make sure that you have the browser that the (false headless) mode for E2E tests opens being the current open window on your screen, otherwise some tests may fail.
+Essentially, you need to watch the E2E tests do their magic on your screen (the focus of your screen should be the puppeteer browser) if you open it in headless=false mode.

 All scripts ignore files in the root directory and the .github folder and node modules folder

 If you have folders generated from libraries after running `npm ci`, then make sure you do not push them (they should be in .gitignore file at the root)